DataDog/hiring-engineers/answers.md

     ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/hosttag.png)

-2) To see the tag in the UI go to the Infrastructure tab, click on Host Map and then on your host.
+2) To see the tag in the Datadog UI go to the Infrastructure tab, click on Host Map and then on your host.
 The specified tag will appier unter Tags, like depicted below.

     ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/Infrastructure-Tag.png)